ChrisAlderson/tvmaze-api-pt/README.md

 const TVMazeApi = require('tvmaze-api-pt');

 const tvMaze = new TVMazeApi({
-  baseUrl, // The base url of TvMaze.
-Defaults to 'https://api.tvmaze.com/'. debug // Show extra output.
-Defaults to 'false'.
+  baseUrl // The base url of TvMaze.
+Defaults to 'https://api.tvmaze.com/'.
 })
 ```